 The Awards is leading the standardisation and improvement of cider judging across Australia.
 In 2015, we developed a Style Guide tailored specifically to the Australian market that defines how products in each class should present in terms of aroma and flavour, appearance, mouthfeel and overall impression.

 Each year, we bring an international cider expert to Australia to join the judging panel, run technical seminars and add an international perspective to the proceedings.
-In 2020 we will welcome NZ cider maker David Sax from Redwood Cider.
-In past years we have been honoured to host Tom Oliver, Andrew Lea and Bill Bradshaw from the UK, Gary Awdey and Eric West from the US, Malcolm Reeves from New Zealand, Claude Jolicoeur from Canada and Eduardo Vázquez Coto from Spain.
+In past years we have been honoured to host Tom Oliver, Andrew Lea and Bill Bradshaw from the UK, Gary Awdey and Eric West from the US, Malcolm Reeves from New Zealand, Claude Jolicoeur from Canada, Eduardo Vázquez Coto from Spain and Yann Gilles from France.

 On behalf of Cider Australia, the organising committee is responsible for all aspects of the Awards.
 The organising committee: